omarimran2000/Risk/README.md

 - Santhosh Pradeepan
 - Wintana Yosief
  ### Description
-This is the third milestone for the game *RISK*.
+This is the final milestone for the game *RISK*.
 The rules followed in this game can be found [here.](https://en.wikipedia.org/wiki/Risk_(game))
-This milestone included adding the implementation of fortify and an AI.
-The group added deploy at the initial milestone so it wasn't required for this one.
-Fortify is when a player can move troops from one territory to another.
-It is done by pressing pass attack,selecting two territories,number of troops then pressing fortify.
-The AI is a type of player that does all the required game moves automatically (i.e. fortify,deploy,attack,move).
-The group also added a ModelListener to implement MVC better.
-The testing has also been updated to test fortify.
- In the next milestone, the group will look at creating custom maps.
-Since our current map is in a JSON, the loading the map part is completed.
-The group will also look at implementing save/load features as well.
+The final milestone included adding load/save features for the game.
+This allows the user to save the game as a serialized file which can then be loaded later.
+The group also added the ability to load custom maps using a JSON file.
+This was first implemented in the first milestone using the world map but can now be used for custom maps like the Canada map example that is created.
+The game can also reject invalid maps.

 ### Distribution of Work
-Erica: Implementing GameModel(deploy,pass), JSON File, Unit Testing, Description of Data Structures, Fortify <br>
+Erica: Implementing GameModel(deploy,pass), JSON File, Unit Testing, Description of Data Structures, Fortify, Load/Save <br>
 Omar: Implementing GameController, Territory, Map, Continent, JSON File, Unit Testing, Sequence Diagrams, Fortify, README <br>
 Santhosh: Implementing GameModel(attack,checkWinner), Dice, TerritoryButton, UML Class Diagram, AI <br>
-Wintana: Implementing GameView, Player, Troop, Army, Description of Data Structure, AI, Sequence Diagrams
+Wintana: Implementing GameView, Player, Troop, Army, Description of Data Structure, AI, Sequence Diagrams, Load/Save

 ### Known Issues